The Temptress and the Monk

-The Temptress and the Monk (白夜の妖女, Byakuya no yōjo) is a 1958 Japanese fantasy film directed by Eisuke Takizawa.
+The Temptress and the Monk (白夜の妖女, Byakuya no yōjo) is a 1958 Japanese fantasy film directed by Eisuke Takizawa and starring Yumeji Tsukioka and Ryoji Hayama.
+It was written by Kyoka Izumi based on the novel Koya hijiri by Toshio Yasumi.

+The film was made in CinemaScope and Eastman Color.
+It was not dubbed in English, but was distributed internationally in May 1963 in subtitled format.

 It was entered into the 8th Berlin International Film Festival.
-The screenplay was based on a novel, Koya hijiri by Kyoka Izumi.
-The film was in CinemaScope and Eastman Color.
-It was not dubbed in English, but was distributed internationally in May 1963 in subtitled format.